TehShrike/Sublime-AlphanumericMarkdownFootnote/readme.md

 - ignoring your currently selected text when creating the footnote
 - not bothering to validate all of your footnotes
 - when footnote ids end with a number, use that prefix for the new footnote, but adjust all the numbers to line up
+- having a "go back to the footnote marker" shortcut
 - less code
 - tests